nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 The Porch server requires that the following resources are defined in the K8S cluster where it is executed:

 - The `porch-system` namespace, an API Service called `apiservice.apiregistration.k8s.io/v1alpha1.porch.kpt.dev` and the `service.api` service to expose the API Service.
 These resources are defined in the the file `deployments/local/localconfig.yaml`
-- the `repositories.config.porch.kpt.dev` and `functions.config.porch.kpt.dev` CRDs.
+- The `repositories.config.porch.kpt.dev` and `functions.config.porch.kpt.dev` CRDs.
 These CRDs are defined in the `api/porchconfig/v1alpha1/` directory.
-- the `packagerevs.config.porch.kpt.dev` CRD.
+- The `packagerevs.config.porch.kpt.dev` CRD.
 This CRD is defined in the `internal/api/porchinternal/v1alpha1/` directory.

 ```
 kubectl apply -f https://raw.githubusercontent.com/nephio-project/porch/main/deployments/local/localconfig.yaml